VladZheleznyak/GPS-Collector/README.md

 You should now be able:

-- connect to YARD server via http://localhost:8808 to read a documentation
+- connect to YARD server via [http://localhost:8808](http://localhost:8808/docs/GpsCollector) to read the documentation

-- send requests to the application http://localhost:9292, see details below
+- send requests to the application http://localhost:9292, see details below.

 - connect to DB server via `psql -h localhost -p 5432 -U gps_collector -d gps_collector`

+- connect to a docker rack container to run rubocop and tests.

 ## Lint / Rubocop

-Run
+Run from the host

 ```bash
 ➜ docker exec -it gps-collector_rack_1 rubocop